varocarras/ECG-523/README.md

 - The demo code allows for training the model as well as loading its weights to predict a rhythm for any given waveform.
 - Run the script to generate visualizations and show an example of predicting a rhythm for a particular patient.
 - In order to retrain the model:
-  - Run train.py or uncomment the training code from the Demo.ipynb
+  - Run train.py (root folder file) or uncomment the training code from the Demo.ipynb
+  - Weights will save to /Models/resnet_model.h5 and will load from there to test
+  - We left the weights there in case you dont want to train the model again

 ## (Detector)